giorgiop94/digital-garden/_notes/Resilience.md

 ### Three Core Dimensions of Resilience
 1) The amount of disturbance a system can absorb and still remain in the same state.
-	- The lower the resilience of a system, the more likely it is that small shocks will cause [[Tipping point -nonlinear- effects]]
+	- The lower the resilience of a system, the more likely it is that small shocks will cause [[tipping points]]
 2) The degree to which the system is capable of self-organization.
 3) The degree to which the system can build up and increase the capacity for learning and adaptation.

 ### Principles to Make Systems More Resilient
 1. Maintain **diversity** and redundancy (trade off with efficiency)
 2. Manage connectivity (allow disturbances to spread too)
 3. Manage slow variables and feedbacks (e.g. climate change, soil quality)